OpenZeppelin/openzeppelin-contracts/certora/README.md

 This pattern does require some modifications to the original code: some methods need to be made virtual or public, for example.
 These changes are handled by applying a patch to the code before verification.

+When one of the `verify` scripts is executed, it first applies the patch file `certora/applyHarness.patch` to the `contracts` directory, placing the output in the `certora/munged` directory.
+We then verify the contracts in the `certora/munged` directory.

+If the original contracts change, it is possible to create a conflict with the patch.
+In this case, the verify scripts will report an error message and output rejected changes in the `munged` directory.
+After merging the changes, run `make record` in the `certora` directory; this will regenerate the patch file, which can then be checked into git.